 We care because our attorneys also ride.
 We know the joy and exhilaration that comes with a beautiful Michigan ride in the warm season.
 And we understand the unique challenges many motorcycle riders face in this state.

 We are Michigan's most experienced personal injury law firm with over 600 years of combined legal experience.
 Our motorcycle accident lawyers take your cases personally because we know how devastating a motorbike accident can be to you and your family.
 So be sure to work with a personal injury law firm that knows what is required to win your case and get you the settlement you need.

 Try the Bernstein Biker Advantage®.
 Contact us today to set up a free, no-obligation consultation.

-At The Sam Bernstein Law Firm, our motorcycle accident attorneys have been winning for our clients for 3 generations.
+At The Sam Bernstein Law Firm, our motorcycle accident attorneys have been winning for our clients for over 50 years and three generations.
 In one case, we won a motorcycle crash victim a $750,000 dollar settlement to help ensure their bills were paid and that they received the care and rehabilitation necessary.

 Frequently Asked Questions About Motorcycle Accident Claims

 HOW LONG DO I HAVE TO FILE A CLAIM AFTER A MOTORCYCLE ACCIDENT?

 Michigan has strict statutes of limitations for filing motorcycle accident claims and lawsuits.
 If you fail to meet the prescribed deadlines, you may forfeit the chance to receive the benefits you are entitled to.